MarshMello0/Editor-Rich-Presence/README.md

 Show off what your working on in unity with UERP (Unity Editor Rich Presence) on discord.

+## Download
+Head over the the [releases tab](https://github.com/MarshMello0/UERP/releases) and download the latest version of UERP

 ## FAQ

 ### I got this error "DllNotFoundException: discord-rpc"